 “All the surahs of the Koran had been recorded in writing before the Prophet’s death, and many Muslims had committed the whole Koran to memory.
 But the written surahs were dispersed among the people; and when, in a battle which took place during the Caliphate of Abu Bakr- that is to say, within two years of the Prophet’s death-a large number of those who knew the whole Koran by heart were killed, a collection of the whole Koran was made and put in writing.
 In the Caliphate of Othman, all existing copies of surahs were called in, and an authoritative version, based on Abu Bakr’s collection and the testimony of those who had the whole Koran by heart, was compiled exactly in the present form and order, which is regarded as traditional and as the arrangement of the Prophet himself, the Caliph Othman and his helpers being Comrades of the Prophet and the most devout students of the Revelation.
 The Koran has thus been very carefully preserved.”
 (Page xxviii of Pickthall’s translation of Quran, Madhur Sandesh Sangam, New Delhi, India, 1995).

 Though the non-Muslims lost, a large number of Muslims were killed in this battle, many of whom had learnt the Quran by heart, which has been admitted by Pickthall.
 “In the Caliphate of Othman, all existing copies of surahs were called in, and an authoritative version, based on Abu Bakr’s collection and the testimony of those who had the whole Koran by heart, was compiled…” This shows that there were many different versions of the Quran in use by that time, during Othman’s rule (644-656 AD).
 Othman ordered all other versions to be destroyed.
-Now the very fact that within so few as 20 years of Muhammad’s death there were different versions of the Quran and there was no one to check or guarantee that Othman’s version was exactly as Muhammad said shows the reality!
-That is, Othman had to do the job of compiling the Quran which should have ideally been done properly by Muhammad.
+Now the very fact that within so few as 20 years of Muhammad’s death there were different versions of the Quran and Muhammad was not present to check or guarantee that Othman’s version was exactly as Muhammad had said shows the reality!
+[Muhammad’s chosen people disagreed on which parts should be a part of the Quran or not- one of them named Ibn Masud said that the Quran should have 111 chapters with Chapters 1, 113 and 114 not being a part, while another named Ibn Ka’b said it should have 116, i.e. 2 extra chapters!]
+That is, Othman had to do the job of compiling the Quran which should have been done properly by Muhammad.

 Thus, a statement of Muslim creed, Fiqh Akbar I, dated to the middle of the eighth century, does not refer to the Koran at all, which is quite surprising.
 The ninth century also saw the first collections of the ancient Arab poetry seeing the light of day, in which too there are instances of manipulation, as alleged by some scholars.
 In fact, there is a strong opinion among many scholars that the Quran was actually finalized in AD 933.
 This is also shown by the missing and added verses in the Quran.